heatherajzenman/heatherajzenman/README.md

 ## Technology Solutions Utilized

 <details>
   <summary>In 2020, I started <b>Play and Prosper Therapy, PLLC</b> with the help and support of my professional network and husband.
-We've treated hundreds of patients.
+I've treated hundreds of patients.
 We have plans to expand nationwide, and then to go global.
 We have three products for sale that help support the development related needs of <b>Play and Prosper</b> in pursuing those goals.</summary>

 ### Topobuilder